 – Circulation(s) @Shanghaï (China).

-The festival organises events linked to photography in order to link photographers, professionals and the general public:
+The festival organises events around photography to bring together photographers, professionals and the general public:

 The Circulation(s) festival has always been structured by fondamental values that make it stand out from the other Parisian and French institutions, and put it as close as possible to creation and photo enthusiasts: